olidare/Data-Analytics---Smaller-Projects/CheatSheets/Python_Statistics.md

 **Problem:**
 10% of website visitors are high-value customers.
 60% of high-value visitors make a purchase, while only 5% of regular visitors do.
 If someone makes a purchase, what is the probability they were a high-value visitor?

+So this wants to know - What is P(High Value | Purchase)

 **Given:**